pompompompom/sealiconvalley/_posts/2017-04-18-blog-keynote-background.md

 ]
 tags:
 - blog
-description: Hello everyone, welcome to Sealicon Valley!
+description: Why do big companies choose to use a dark gradient background in their keynotes?
+Welcome to the Tech Talk by Sealicon Valley!
 image: assets/blog_hello_world.png
 author: Sealicon Valley
 ---